 How many children are in each cabin group?

-Each Riverwood cabin (cohort) ranges from 10-14 children (much lower than Ministry of Health’s allowance per cohort) with 2-3 staff.
+Each Riverwood cabin ranges from 10-14 children with 2-3 staff.

 Are your facilities indoors or outdoors?

 We are so fortunate to have ample outdoor open-air space, with lots of natural shade, that bring the country setting to the city.
 The majority of our activities are outdoors, including well ventilated shelters.
-In the event of rain, we also have plenty of sheltered spaces, that are well-ventilated, where cabin groups can safely run activities while being socially distanced from other cohorts.
+In the event of rain, we also have plenty of sheltered spaces where cabin groups can safely run activities while staying dry.

 Can I make changes to my child’s camp programs or weeks at camp after I register?